adbhutrai/linuxCommands/minishift.md

-# Run following command to run minishift in Wimdows Virtual Box after downloading from
+# Run following command to run minishift in Windows Virtual Box after downloading from
 # https://github.com/minishift/minishift/releases/latest and extracting in the C:\minishift directory.
 # Then add this folder to PATH environment variable.
 Then use following command to set up VirtualBox as default driver
 minishift config set vm-driver virtualbox